MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TeamsProtectionPolicy.md

 ```

 ### -MalwareQuarantineTag
-The MalwareQuarantineTag parameter specifies the quarantine policy that's used on Teams messages that are quarantined as malware.
+The MalwareQuarantineTag parameter specifies the quarantine policy that's used for messages that are quarantined as malware by ZAP for Teams.
 You can use any value that uniquely identifies the quarantine policy.
 For example:

 - Name
 - Distinguished name (DN)